dreamer1234/ESP12s_FTPServer/README.md

 - Simple but WiFi credentials from txt file inside the SD Card.
 Just change them if you change the network the board is connected without flashing the board.

 # Installation
-- Steps explained in the document about compiling and installing inside the doc folder of the repository.
+- Installation steps explained in the HowToCompileAndInstall.pdf document inside the doc folder of the repository.
+- WiFi configuration steps explained in the HowToConnectToWiFi.pdf file inside the doc folder of the repository.

 # Client configuration
-- Steps explained in the guide inside the "doc" folder of the repository.
+- Steps explained in the HowToConnect_ClientToFTPServer.pdf guide inside the "doc" folder of the repository.

 # Notes
 - The development is in very early stage, and I'm not sure how is going to evolve or when or if it's going to be mantained.